National Piano Month

 Celebrate an instrument that continues to be classical, contemporary and flexible all at the same time.
 It’s time to pay heed to an instrument that contributed enormously to the development of music as the world knows it, and continues to play a “key” role in modern music.

-Get started tickling those keys because it’s time for Piano Month!
+Get started tickling those keys because it’s time for National Piano Month!

-Technically a stringed instrument (although the strings are hidden) the history of the piano dates back as far as the 1700s when the instrument was contrived in Padua, Italy by Bartolomeo Cristofori.
+Technically a stringed instrument (although the strings are cleverly hidden inside the case) the history of the piano dates back as far as the 1700s when the instrument was contrived in Padua, Italy by Bartolomeo Cristofori.
 It began as the “pianoforte”, which had a softer sound and shorter range than the pianos that are well known today.

 Most modern pianos now have 88 keys that include a row of 52 white keys and 36 black keys, as well as three pedals that are accessed by the feet.
-They vary from the grand piano, baby grand piano, upright piano and various electric and specialized versions.
+They vary from the grand piano, baby grand piano, and upright piano, as well as the various electric and specialized versions that have become available in modern times.

 Learn to Play the Piano